When Should I Take Social Security?

 3) How will taxes impact your Social Security?

-5) What impact will my decisions have on my retirement income today?
+5) What impact will your Social Security decisions have on your retirement income today?